The Truth About Butter

 Many studies have linked the incidence of prostate cancer to the consumption of animal fat and dairy products.

-The Physicians’ Health Study which followed over 20,000 men for 28 years found that men who drank more than 1 glass of milk per day had double the risk for fatal prostate cancer.
+The Physicians’ Health Study which followed over 20,000 men for 28 years found that men who drank more than 1 glass of dairy milk per day had double the risk for fatal prostate cancer.

 Is Organic Butter Better?
 Is Butter from Grass-Fed Cows Better?